wisonye/zig-tutorial-by-examples/src/everything_about_logging.md

 ### 2. Why `std.log.xxxx` print to `stderr` by the default implementation?

+I think `zig` wants to tell you that `std.log` or `std.debug.print` is NOT the correct way to print out actual output of your program, it just debug information, it's NOT the your program result!!!

+`Actual outupt` means the result that after running program, the actual valuable result that should print to `stdout`.
+For example, `ls` result, `cat` result, etc. But not logging category output, that's the point I think.

-Because of here is the implementation in `lib/std/io.zig`:
+And here is the implementation in `lib/std/io.zig`:

 ```c
 /// The default implementation for the log function, custom log functions may